ypyl/ypyl.github.io/docs/_posts/2021-07-16-Link-opener-Smart-TV(Tizen).md

 # Template

-`dotnet tizen new Tizen.NUI.Template55.Single` to create [NUI template](https://docs.tizen.org/application/dotnet/guides/nui/overview/).
+`dotnet tizen new Tizen.NET.Template55.Cross.NETStandard -v tizen-5.5` to create Xamarin.Forms application.
+Remove all projects which are not connected to TV.

 # Add smart TV device